PHI-Case-Studies/Case-Study-Development-Guide/01 Contributing.md

 # Joining Teams

-There are two teams potential contributors can join.
-Members can join either or both teams.
+There are three teams potential contributors can join.
+Members can belong to more than one team.

 1. Case Writers: Become members of case writing projects and contribute to case writing.